Master These 13 Basic, Beginner Quilt Block Patterns and Units

 Triangle in a Square (TiaS)

-Triangle in a Square design
+Triangle in a Square quilt block tutorial

 A triangle in a square unit in quilting is a classic block made up of three elongated triangles with sharp angles.
 It has a reputation for being hard to piece.